Neutron Network

 Highlights: Neutron Networks

-OpenStack networking and neutron networks offer virtual networking services and connectivity to and from Instances.
-It plays a significant role in OpenFlow and SDN adoption.
+OpenStack and neutron networks offer virtual networking services and connectivity to and from Instances.
+They play a significant role in OpenFlow and SDN adoption.
 The Neutron API manages the configuration of individual networks, subnets, and ports.
-It enhanced the original Nova-network implementation and introduced support for 3rd party plugins, such as Open vSwitch (OVS) and Linux bridge.
+It enhanced the original Nova network implementation and introduced support for third-party plugins, such as Open vSwitch (OVS) and Linux bridge.

 OVS and LinuxBridge provide Layer 2 connectivity with VLANs or Overlay encapsulation technologies, such as GRE or VXLAN.
-Neutron is pretty basic, but their capability is gaining momentum with each distribution release with the ability to include an OpenStack neutron load balancer.
+Neutrons are pretty basic, but their capability is gaining momentum with each distribution release with the ability to include an OpenStack neutron load balancer.

 You may find the following helpful post for pre-information: